 During the placement, we need to periodically assess the project as part of awarding a successful DISCnet PhD.
-We envisage this assessment will be performed by the academic supervisors and therefore, it is important to hold regular (fortnightly) meetings of the whole supervisory team.
-At the end of each placement period, the student will give a seminar on their placement project which will be assessed by independent peers.
-We will provide further details of this assessment before the placement begins.
+We envisage this assessment will be performed by the academic supervisors.
+At the end of each placement period, the student will complete a placement survey and/or give a seminar on their placement project which will be assessed by independent peers.

-The company supervisor is not required to carry out this assessment, but they are encouraged to attend the student’s seminar.
-The assessment will respect the terms of any confidentiality agreement and we would seek prior approval from the company before publicising any work performed by the student while at the company.
+Should the student give a seminar they will respect the terms of any confidentiality agreement and we would seek prior approval from the company before publicising any work performed by the student while at the company.

-If you wish to propose a placement, please contact Ceris French (email@example.com) to start discussing your project.
+If you wish to propose a placement, please contact Michelle Limbert (email@example.com) to start discussing your project.
 We will provide a short placement information form, which will capture the key information (team names, project title and abstract, length of placement, funding, etc).
-After an initial “light-touch” check, we will contact DISCnet students at the end of February / start of March with an application deadline of 14 April.
-The company will then review applications (interviewing students as they wish) and make a decision to be communicated to students no later than 01 May.
+After an initial “light-touch” check, we will contact DISCnet students to advertise the placement.
+The company will then review applications (interviewing students as they wish) and make a decision to be communicated to students and Michelle Limbert made aware of those decisions.

 The company will be responsible for informing all applications of the outcome of the selection process (including those who are unsuccessful).